dragonspearsinc/openshift-2-tier-full-ci-cd/README.md

 It is composed of 4 parts:

-1. [Angular 14 front-end](docker-sample-angular) - See the docker-sample-angular folder
-2. [Spring / Maven back-end](springboot-crud) - See the springboot-crud folder
+1. [Spring / Maven back-end](springboot-crud) - See the springboot-crud folder
-3. [MySQL 8 database server](docker-mysql-8) - See the docker-mysql-8 folder
+2. [MySQL 8 database server](docker-mysql-8) - See the docker-mysql-8 folder
-4. [K8s](k8s) - See the k8s folder.
+3. [K8s](k8s) - See the k8s folder.
 This is where all of our Kubernetes specific deployment manifests are held

 ## Dependencies